joshlin/week-04/README.md

 * Commit your changes to the 'solutions' branch
 * Push your 'solutions' branch up to Github

+for solutions for week-04 write the code that fixes the `find_quote_spec.rb` in `lib/find_quote.rb`.
+Fix the `display_superheroes_spec.rb` in `display_superheroes.rb`... etc etc.
+This is different from what initially was stated in the assignment.

 ### Switch to the 'solutions' branch

 Usually working on the *master* branch is acceptable behavior.
 However, there is a common workflow pattern to create a branch and to put work on that branch.
 Branching in git is easy.